eclipsevortex/SubVortex.AutoUpgrader/README.md

 # 🔧 How It Works <a id="how-it-works"></a>

-When setting up the Auto Upgrader, you can choose from three execution modes: `process`, `service`, or `docker`.
+When setting up the Auto Upgrader, you can choose from three execution modes: `process`, `service`, or `container`.
 The default mode is `service`

 🧩 Process & Service Modes